leobiazoli/federal-revenue/README.md

-# federal-revenue
-Predicting federal revenue collection for the Brazilian government: an application of time series and neural networks
+# Predicting federal revenue collection for the Brazilian government: an application of time series and neural networks